madmann91/the_game/README.md

   on a certain pile.

 Note: This project is in no way affiliated with the creators of the original game.
-Please buy the game if you intend to play it with friends, this project is only test different AI strategies.
+Please buy the game if you intend to play it with friends, this project is only designed to evaluate different AI strategies.

 # Building